Pratar/anomalyze/README.md

 ### 2. **Analysis Approach and Configuration Flexibility**

-- **This Library** uses dynamic thresholds that adapt based on the context (e.g., normal or emergency conditions).
+- **Anomalyze** uses dynamic thresholds that adapt based on the context (e.g., normal or emergency conditions).
 This helps detect anomalies while accounting for the current state of the system, minimizing false positives.
 - **SESD** relies on the **Seasonal Hybrid ESD** method for identifying anomalies in data with seasonal components.
 This approach focuses on detecting anomalies within predictable patterns (e.g., seasonal peaks or troughs) using fixed thresholds.

 ### 3. **Configuration Flexibility and Adaptability**

-- **This Library** offers flexible settings for thresholds, contextual parameters (e.g., time of day, day of the week), and a metric hierarchy to prioritize metrics based on importance.
+- **Anomalyze** offers flexible settings for thresholds, contextual parameters (e.g., time of day, day of the week), and a metric hierarchy to prioritize metrics based on importance.
 This configuration provides greater flexibility in responding to various types of anomalies.
 - **SESD** is oriented towards scenarios where data has clear seasonal patterns with minimal threshold adjustment requirements.
 However, this approach limits adaptability under changing conditions.

 ### 4. **Forecasting Support**